 While the prospect of a new revolutionary smartphone is exciting to ponder, one has to wonder how it will affect a market already dominated by iPhones and various Android phones.
 With speculation and curisosity about the eminent iPhone 5 at an all time high, and with a seemingly bigger and better Android phone coming off the conveyor belt every month, it’s hard to imagine where the Windows Phone will fit in.
 But perhaps people will respond well to the much-needed diversity (and quality) in the smartphone market.
 We have to wait and see what happens until the Lumia 900 is released within the next few months.

-This is a guest post by Jane Smith from background check.
+This is a guest post by Jane Smith.
 She is a Houston based freelance writer and blogger.
 Questions and comments can be sent to: janesmth161 @ gmail.com

 - Smartphone Versus Tablet – Which Device Suits My Needs Best? (regulargeek.com)

 - Twitter Should Cut The SMS Cord (regulargeek.com)

 - The Future of Phones: Forever Unknowable (technologizer.com)